automl/pynisher/README.md

 However, passing a memory limit on mac is still possible but may not do anything useful or even raise an error.
 3. Limiting memory on Windows is done with the library `pywin32`.
-There seems to be installation issues when using `pip install <x>` inside a conda environment with `Python 3.8` and `Python 3.9`.
-The workaround is to instead install `pywin32` with conda specifically, which can be done with `pip uninstall pywin32; conda install pywin32`.
+There seems to be installation issues when instead of using `conda install <x>`, you use `pip install <x>` inside a conda environment, specifically only with `Python 3.8` and `Python 3.9`.
+The workaround is to instead install `pywin32` with conda, which can be done with `pip uninstall pywin32; conda install pywin32`.
 Please see this [issue](https://github.com/mhammond/pywin32/issues/1865) for updates.
-4. Due to how multiprocessing pickling protocols work and were updated, `@limit(...)` does not work for your Mac/Windows with Python >= 3.8.
+4. Due to how multiprocessing pickling protocols work and were updated, `@limit(...)` does not work for your Mac/Windows.
 Please use the `Pynisher` method of limiting resources in this case.
+(Technically this is supported for Mac Python 3.7 though)

 #### Parameters